yc4g/Constitution/README.md

 Board Meetings shall be held weekly, and are led by the sitting presidents.

 Each officer must:
-* Fill out the weekly task completion form (managed by presidents)
 * Let others know if you can't make the weekly meeting at least 48 hours in advance
 * Schedule a meeting with other officers to discuss your work upon missing 3+ meetings

 ### Timely Task Completion
 Officers should schedule time after weekly meetings to work on tasks together when relevant.
-The president manages a Google form collecting weekly task update information, which should be submitted by all officers by the Saturday night prior to the meeting.
 When new tasks are established, certain tasks should be due earlier in the week (as opposed to the next meeting, and especially in regards to contacting people) so we can have timely responses and dialogue to discuss in the next meeting.

 ### Monthly All Hands Meetings
 All Hands Meetings will be held monthly and may be attend by any member of Code4Good or greater Yale and New Haven communities.

 Technical Teams must arrange to present on the status of their projects each All Hands Meeting, unless decided otherwise by the Co-Presidents and Director(s) of Projects.

-All Hands Meetings must begin with a statement our mission statement, organizational values, and codes of conduct.

 A portion of the meeting must be dedicated to allow any member or member of the greater Yale and New Haven communities to pitch suggestions or ideas for projects for Yale Code4Good to be involved in.
 The Co-Presidents may decide the additional terms and timeline of this discussion in any manner they see best fits the situation.

-### Timely Task Completion
-Board members should schedule time after weekly meetings to work on tasks together when relevant.
-The president manages a Google form collecting weekly task update information, which should be submitted by all officers by the Friday night prior to the meeting.
-When new tasks are established, certain tasks should be due earlier in the week (as opposed to the next meeting, and especially in regards to contacting people) so we can have timely responses and dialogue to discuss in the next meeting.

-### Culture
+### Summary
 Code4Good, especially as a student organization involved with work in the public sphere, values openness.
 This should be reflected in its group structure, dialogue among members, and communications with those outside the organization or Yale itself.
 In this manner, leadership should always be candid about the reasons behind their decisions.
 Furthermore, all projects created by Code4Good teams should be kept as open source, unless this conflicts with the best interest of Yale Code4Good or a partner organization as decided by the Co-Presidents.

 It is equally as important for Code4Good to facilitate strong connections between its members.
 There should be regular social events to build lasting friendships within the organization as well as good working relationships.
 The most important resource in any group is its people, and the culture of Code4Good should encourage members to invest time in learning more about each other.

-## Initiatives & Milestones
-At the beginning of each Board Term, the Board will draft an outline for the term’s main initiatives and milestones.
-See below for example categories.
-* Technical Team Projects
-* Course Final Projects
-* Hackathon Partnerships
-* Community Events

 <!--done.-->